-Hike the trails of the famous Torres del Paine National Park in Chile.
+Hike the O Circuit in Patagonia and experience the famous Torres del Paine National Park in Chile.
 This intense 8 day guided trek is for intermediate hikers.
-Get away from the crowds and enjoy peaceful time in nature.
+Get away from the crowds and enjoy a peaceful time in nature.
 Plus, having an experienced guide will ensure that your group stays safe and secure while on the trail.

 Traveling solo?
 This tour requires a minimum of 2 people, if you are traveling solo, please email us at email@example.com and we will see if there is a group departing on your desired date.